Healthdirect Free Australian health advice you can count on.

 How is benign prostatic hypertrophy diagnosed?

-• do a digital rectal examination, which involves your doctor placing a gloved finger into your rectum (back passage) to feel the size and shape of your prostate
+Your doctor will also examine you.
+This may include a digital rectal examination, which involves your doctor placing a gloved finger into your rectum (back passage).
+During this examination, your doctor can feel the size and shape of your prostate.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.